 Qualification Scoring for Academic Ranking (Stage One) A ranked list will be created after interview.
 Offers where made, will be on the following basis: Any additional information or subject requirements International Baccalaureate GCSEs will be scored over the best nine subjects: Alphabetic grading: A grade = 4 points A grade = 3 points B grade = 2 points C and C grades = 1 point Numeric grading: 9 grade = 4 points 7 and 8 grades = 3 points 6 grade = 2 points 4 and 5 grades = 1 point GCSE Short courses = half of the points indicated above.
 A maximum of one BTEC/OCR Level 2 qualification will be considered equivalent to one or two GCSEs as appropriate.
-Points awarded will be dependent on performance in individual units as well as overall result. · GCSE grade C/4 in Mathematics, English and Physics (or grades CC/44 in Double Award Science) will be required if not offered at a higher level.
+Points awarded will be dependent on performance in individual units as well as overall result.
+36 points with 6,6,6 to include Chemistry and Biology at Higher Level GCSE grade C/4 in Mathematics, English and Physics (or grades CC/44 in Double Award Science) will be required if not offered at a higher level.
 Only GCSEs taken in Years 11 or 12 will be counted (Years 10 and 11 in England and Wales).
 Only two attempts at application for entry to Medicine through UCAS will be accepted on the basis of the International Baccalaureate.
 Please note that certain conditions apply if it is a second application (see below).
+Please seek advice from Admissions and Access Service if repeating since performance in the other subjects at the first attempt is important.